 - 10.1.
-The University will collect a range of information about you as part of the application and registration procedures and in relation to your academic progress.
-The University and organisations we work with to deliver our Courses will use this to support you on your Course and for the administration and management of the University. - 10.2.
-The University's privacy statements are available here which provide more details as to how the University uses your data.
+The University will collect a range of personal information about you as part of the application and registration procedures and in relation to your academic progress.
+The University and organisations we work with to deliver our Courses will hold and process this data in accordance with its legitimate interests, and will use this to support you on your Course and for the administration and management of the University. - 10.2.
+The University holds and processes your personal data in compliance with our obligations as Data Controller under the UK General Data Protection Regulation and Data Protection Act 2018. - 10.3.
+The University's privacy statements are available here, which may be updated from time to time.
+This provides more details as to how the University collects, retains and processes your personal data.